 Mr. Sid L. Veloria holds two

-California credentials and has over nine years teaching art in the
+California credentials and has over ten years teaching art in the

 field as an emerging Bay Area artist and educator.
 A gifted, talented, and an experienced artist, Sid